 These property bubbles are limited by taxes which are imposed based on how long you have owned the property.
 The shorter the ownership the higher the taxes.
 When you do a due diligence on a property in Thailand this is one of the legal issues that are looked at when wanting to buy a property.
 Speak to a conveyancer in Thailand for more information with regards to transfer taxes and ownership of property in Thailand.

-Business tax.
-3,3% of the government assessed price or sale price, whichever is higher.
-Levied against a vendor who has been in registered possession of the property less than 5 years.
+Business tax 3.3% of the government assessed price or sale price, whichever is higher.
+Levied against a vendor who has been in registered possession of the property for less than 5 years.

 Income Tax.
-The vendor must pay an income tax on what he earns on the sale.
+The vendor must pay the income tax on what he earns on the sale.
 This rate varies according to the transaction.
-Remember that the vendor may have to pay the Business Tax (3.3%) as well, in case of being in registered possession less than 5 years.
+Remember that the vendor may have to pay the Business Tax (3.3%) as well, in case of being in registered possession for less than 5 years.